-The Company is pleased with 2015 results.
-Singlefamily origination increased 3% compared to 2014 to a new annual record in spite of weakness in Alberta and Saskatchewan's economies.
-New commercial origination was very strong and increased by 19%.
-These volumes and consistent renewal rates enabled the Company to grow its MUA and build the value of its portfolio of securitized mortgages.
-"With First National's large portfolio of mortgages pledged under securitization, quarterly revenue is driven primarily by the gross interest earned on the mortgages pledged under securitization."
+Management is pleased with the results of 2016, as First National's long-term strategies produced record profitability.
+The Company also continued to grow its MUA, despite a small decrease in originations, and build the value of its portfolio of securitized mortgages.

-- MUA grew to \$93.8 billion at December 31, 2015 from \$85.9 billion at December 31, 2014, an increase of 9%; the growth from September 30, 2015, when MUA was \$92.6 billion, represented an annualized increase of 5%; - The Canadian single-family real estate market performed steadily in 2015 despite the oil-related slowdown evident in Western Canada.
-Even with a decrease in origination of 11% out of its Calgary office, the Company increased national new single-family mortgage origination by 3% to \$12.9 billion in 2015 from \$12.5 billion in 2014.
-The commercial segment had a very strong year as volumes increased by 19%, from \$3.7 billion in 2014 to over \$4.4 billion in 2015.
-Together, overall origination for 2015 increased by 7% year over year; - The Company also took advantage of opportunities in the year to renew \$4.3 billion of single-family mortgages.
-In 2014, the Company renewed \$3.4 billion of single-family mortgages.
-The growth is attributable to more mortgages up for renewal than in the prior year and slightly higher retention rates.
-For the commercial segment, renewals decreased to \$0.9 billion from \$1.3 billion as more borrowers elected to refinance with the Company at increased mortgage values on maturity.
-While this reduced renewal production, this trend was reflected in the higher new origination volumes noted above; - Revenue for 2015 increased to \$915.3 million from \$803.1 million in 2014.
-The 14% increase is attributable to higher revenues from the Company's underwriting and fulfillment business offset by losses on financial instruments which decreased revenue by \$17.2 million year over year.
+• MUA grew to \$99.4 billion at December 31, 2016 from \$93.8 billion at December 31, 2015, an increase of 6%; the growth from September 30, 2016, when MUA was \$98.6 billion, represented an annualized increase of 3%; Effective with the dividend to be paid on April 17, 2017, the annual dividend rate will be increased from \$1.70 per share to \$1.85 per share, an increase of almost 9%.

+- The Canadian single-family real estate market remained strong for most of 2016 despite the continued oil-related slowdown evident in western Canada, a new tax regime in British Columbia and tighter mortgage insurance rules announced in early October 2016.
+Total new single-family mortgage origination was \$12.4 billion in 2016 compared to \$12.9 billion in 2015.
+The primary reason for the change was a 22% decline in origination from First National's Calgary office.
+In 2016, the Company also faced increased competition from other lenders, particularly smaller originators.
+This factor also contributed, to a lesser extent, to lower originations as First National remained focused on profitability and did not endeavour to increase volume at the expense of earnings.
+The commercial segment had a strong year, increasing origination volumes to \$4.8 billion in 2016 from \$4.4 billion in 2015.
+The Company attributes this positive performance to its expanded presence in the conventional mortgage market.
+Overall origination decreased by less than 1% year over year; - The Company took advantage of opportunities in the year to renew almost \$4.6 billion of single-family mortgages.
+In 2015, the Company renewed \$4.3 billion of single-family mortgages.
+The growth is attributable to more mortgages up for renewal than in the prior year.
+For the commercial segment, renewals increased to \$1.0 billion from \$0.9 billion, in line with the increase in new commercial mortgage origination; - Revenue for 2016 increased to over \$1.0 billion from \$915.3 million in 2015.
+The increase of 15% is largely attributable to gains on financial instruments recorded in 2016 as opposed to losses on financial instruments incurred in 2015.

+The change increased revenue by \$79.9 million year over year.
+Excluding these gains and losses, revenue grew by 6% as Interest revenue - securitized mortgages, and mortgage servicing grew with higher MUA;

-- Placement fee revenue and Interest revenue securitized mortgages also grew as the Company increased the volume of mortgages placed with institutions and its portfolio of securitized mortgages; - Income before income taxes for the year increased by 6% from \$140.3 million in 2014 to \$148.7 million in 2015.
-The increase was achieved despite large changes in the capital markets, which negatively affected the Company's interest rate hedges and mortgages held at fair value in both years.
-The Company recorded losses of \$52.1 million on financial instruments in 2015 in contrast to smaller losses on financial instruments of \$34.9 million in 2014.
-The net change in losses on financial instruments between 2015 and 2014 decreased income before income taxes between the years by \$17.2 million. - Without the impact of gains and losses on financial instruments, the Company's earnings before income taxes, depreciation and amortization ("Pre-FMV EBITDA"") for 2015 increased by almost 15%, from \$183.1 million in 2014 to \$209.9 million in 2015.
-The increase was due primarily to increased earnings from securitization and the transition to profitability in the new underwriting and fulfilment processing services business.
+- Income before income taxes increased from \$148.7 million in 2015 to \$274.1 million in 2016.
+This measure increased largely because of changes in the capital markets, which had a significant effect on the Company's interest rate hedges in both 2016 and 2015.
+The Company recorded losses of \$52.1 million on financial instruments in 2015 in contrast to gains on financial instruments of \$27.8 million in 2016.
+The net change in these amounts between 2016 and 2015 increased income before income taxes between the years by \$79.9 million; and - Without the impact of gains and losses on financial instruments, the Company's earnings before income taxes, depreciation and amortization ("Pre-FMV EBITDA") for the year increased by 21%, from \$209.9 million in 2015 to \$253.5 million in 2016.
+The increase was due to higher earnings in net placement fees together with continued growth in the servicing and securitization divisions.